nschonni/cordova-docs/articles/getting-started-2017/vs-taco-tutorial-typescript.md

 ```

-When you build this project, to run the application in the browser, an emulator, simulator or physical device, the project's TypeScript source code is compiled into a JavaScript and JavaScript Map files  in the `www\scripts` folder.
-The project's `application.ts` and `startup.ts` files are compiled into corresponding `application.ts` and `startup.js` files.
+When you build this project, to run the application in the browser, an emulator, simulator or physical device, the project's TypeScript source code is compiled into a JavaScript and JavaScript Source Map files  in the `www\scripts` folder.
+The project's `application.ts` and `startup.ts` files are compiled into corresponding `application.js` and `startup.js` files.
 To facilitate JavaScript debugging, JavaScript Source Map files `application.js.map` and `startup.js.map` are created during compilation as well.

 ![TypeScript Project Solution Explorer](media/vs-taco-tutorial-typescript/figure-03.png)

 All of the files in the project's `www` folder are included in the Cordova application, so now the application has everything it needs to run.

 The last file unique to a TypeScript project is `tsconfig.json`, it's the configuration file used to customize the TypeScript compiler.
-[Learn more about tsconfig.json](https://github.com/microsoft/typescript/wiki/tsconfig.json) on the TypeScript project site.
-The file defines settings that controls how and what the TypeScript does when you build your app.
+[Learn more about tsconfig.json](http://www.typescriptlang.org/docs/handbook/tsconfig-json.html) on the TypeScript project site.
+The file configures how the TypeScript compiler will work when you build your app.
 By default, the compiler outputs JavaScript files to `www\scripts` and targets ECMAScript 5 (`target:"es5"`).
 Change the values in this file to change compiler behavior.

 ```json
 {